avo-hq/docs.avohq.io/docs/2.0/dashboards.md

 ```
 <img :src="('/assets/img/dashboards/custom_partial_card.jpg')" alt="Custom partial card" class="border mb-4" />

-You may even embed a piece of content from another app using an iframe.
+You may embed a piece of content from another app using an iframe.
 You can hide the header using the `self.display_header = false` option.
 That will render the embedded content flush to the container.

 ```ruby{5}
 # app/avo/cards/map_card.rb